Edmonton Journal

-The Edmonton Journal is a daily newspaper in Edmonton, Alberta.
+The Edmonton Journal is a newspaper published in Edmonton, Alberta, Canada.
 It is part of the Postmedia Network.
+It comes out Monday to Saturday, with a print edition printed Tuesday to Saturday.

 History

-The Journal was founded in 1903 by three local businessmen — John Macpherson, Arthur Moore and J.W.
-Cunningham — as a rival to Alberta's first newspaper, the 23-year-old Edmonton Bulletin.
+Three Edmonton businessmen - John Macpherson, Arthur Moore and J.W.
+Cunningham - founded The Journal in 1903 as a rival to Alberta's first newspaper, the 23-year-old Liberal-Party-friendly Edmonton Bulletin.
 Within a week, the Journal took over another newspaper, The Edmonton Post, and established an editorial policy supporting the Conservative Party against the Bulletins stance for the Liberal Party.
 In 1912, the Journal was sold to the Southam family.
 It remained under Southam ownership until 1996, when it was acquired by Hollinger International.
 The Journal was subsequently sold to Canwest in 2000, and finally came under its current ownership, Postmedia Network Inc., in 2010.

-In 1905, The Journal began operating from a building on the corner of a lot on 102nd Avenue and 101st Street.
+In 1905, The Journal began operating from a building on the corner of 102nd Avenue and 101st Street.
 Its present location at 101st Street and 100th Avenue was established in 1921, and Alberta's first radio station, CJCA, began broadcasting from the building a year later.

-In 1937, the Journal came into conflict with Alberta Premier William Aberhart's attempt to pass the Accurate News and Information Act requiring newspapers to print government rebuttals to stories the provincial cabinet deemed "inaccurate."
+In 1937, the Journal engaged in constant criticism of the government of William Aberhart and it opposed the government's passage of the Accurate News and Information Act, which, if made into law, would have required newspapers to print government rebuttals to stories the provincial cabinet deemed "inaccurate".
 After successfully fighting the law, the Journal became the first non-American newspaper to be honoured by the Pulitzer Prize committee, receiving a special bronze plaque in 1938 for defending the freedom of the press.

-After the Bulletin folded in 1951, the Journal was left as Edmonton's oldest and only remaining daily newspaper.
-The monopoly continued until the Edmonton Sun began publishing in 1978.
+After the Bulletin folded in 1951, the Journal was left for a time as Edmonton's only daily newspaper.
+The monopoly ended when the Edmonton Sun began publishing in 1978.
+Around 2020, the Journal ceased being a daily newspaper when it stopped publishing Sunday issues.

 In 1982, government officials under the Combines Investigation Act entered and searched the paper's offices under the suspicion that Southam Newspapers was violating federal legislation by engaging in unfair trading and anti-competitive business practices.
-The Alberta Court of Appeal ruled the search inconsistent with the Charter of Rights and Freedoms, a decision the Supreme Court of Canada upheld in Hunter v Southam Inc.
+The Alberta Court of Appeal ruled the search to be inconsistent with the Charter of Rights and Freedoms, a decision the Supreme Court of Canada upheld in Hunter v Southam Inc.